 And then they want to make it now.

-They've added this little caveat that anybody that wants to challenge the constitutionality of this unconstitutional action, you're gonna have to go through the very abusively corrupt and biased DC Court of Appeals.
+They've added this little caveat that anybody that wants to challenge the constitutionality of this unconstitutional action, you're going to have to go through the very abusively corrupt and biased D.C.
+Court of Appeals.

-That sounds about parallel, just about anything and everything you see the Liberals coming up with to this to this point.
+That sounds about par on just about anything and everything you see the liberals coming up with to this point.

 Yep.